AEADataEditor/aeadataeditor.github.io/_guidance/preparing-for-data-deposit.md

 - [ ] your data and code deposit contains all code, including code to read in raw data, *even when the data cannot be provided*.
 - [ ] your replication package has been re-executed, and reproduces the tables and figures in your manuscript faithfully.

+### Assistance

+If, in the process of preparing your replication package, you have questions that are not addressed by these guidelines, please contact us:

+- We are on [Twitter](https://twitter.com/AeaData) and [Mastodon](https://mstdn.social/@aeadata/).
+- Contact us via the AEA's [Contact form](https://www.aeaweb.org/contact)
+- Reach out to the editor handling your paper, who knows how to reach us (but might also have the answer).
+- Reach out to us directly (you know how to find us).

 ### Next step

-If you are ready, you can proceed to [upload to the AEA Data and Code Repository](data-deposit-aea).
+If you are ready, you can proceed to [upload to the AEA Data and Code Repository](data-deposit-aea) (or your chosen alternate trusted repository).